archbuddy/documentation/docs/index.md

 Our idea here is not to use a framework and use a more practical way to do it, with less maintenance effort and more visibility

+## Overal status
+This product is in very early stage and if you want to join the team please contact me on linkedin: https://linkedin.com/in/brunopenso

 ## General idea

 Based on the C4 Model we are bringing first what we call Level 0 of architecture that it shows something like this: